Arborvitae/Geoshape/docs/admin.rst

 .. _admin:

-GeoNode Administration
+Geoshape Administration
 =========================

-There are some basic administrative tasks that can be performed within GeoNode.
+There are some basic administrative tasks that can be performed within Geoshape.

 .. toctree::
    :maxdepth: 2